micmejia/bible-dump/AMPC/1 John/1 John 2.md

-Whoever says, I know Him [I perceive, recognize, understand, and am acquainted with Him] but fails to keep _and_ obey His commandments (teachings) is a liar, and the Truth [[^c]of the Gospel] is not in him.
+Whoever says, I know Him [I perceive, recognize, understand, and am acquainted with Him] but fails to keep _and_ obey His commandments (teachings) is a liar, and the Truth [of the Gospel] is not in him.